gunitinug/vlsmc/README.md

 WAN2                : 10.0.3.240/30       : 2 hosts
 WAN1                : 10.0.3.244/30       : 2 hosts
 ```
+The subnets are identical to those of 10.0.0.0/8.

 # Disclaimer
 This project is for learning purposes only.
 It should not be used for a serious usage.
 But I am committed to improving/fixing issues that remain.